- Home

 Roles and Responsibilities of the Advisory Commission

-- Study the needs of the community in the areas of health and human services; recreation programs/services; arts and cultural programs/services; and economic development.
+- Study the needs of the community in the areas of health and human services, recreation programs/services, arts and cultural programs/services, and economic development.

-- Work with the professional staff team to review and analyze proposals that are submitted to the "Pueblo County and City of Pueblo Partnership" during the annual Request for Proposal (RFP) process, including conducting interviews of agencies (agency board members and staff) who are submitting proposals.
+Work with the professional staff team to review and analyze proposals that are submitted to the "Pueblo County and City of Pueblo Partnership" during the annual Request for Proposal (RFP) process, including conducting interviews of agencies (agency board members and staff) who are submitting proposals.

-- Make final recommendations to the city and county officials for funding consideration on an annual basis, or as needed, in an emergency situation.
+Make final recommendations to the city and county officials for funding consideration on an annual basis, or as needed, in an emergency situation.

-- Keep the public officials informed of their work through monthly or quarterly reports and minutes of meetings.
+With the support of city and county staff, keep the public officials informed of their work through monthly or quarterly reports and minutes of meetings.
 Meet with the city and county officials annually during the budget sessions to give recommendations and answer questions.

 Meetings